darthur2/darthur2.github.io/_posts/2021-04-14-newbery-lda.md

 have a female lead.
 This might be why some of the top words for this topic are “girl”, “witch”, and “magic”.

-Here are the groups of books for topics 3, 4, 5, and 6:
+Here are the books for topic 3:

     ## [1] "Waterless Mountain"          "Call It Courage"
     ## [3] "The Twenty-One Balloons"     "Island of the Blue Dolphins"
     ## [5] "Julie of the Wolves"         "The Giver"

+Here they are for topic 4:

     ##  [1] "Invincible Louisa"            "Caddie Woodlawn"
     ##  [3] "Thimble Summer"               "Strawberry Girl"